 Ok, let’s get technical for a bit.
 If you have a Nikon DSLR with a pop up flash, you probably have the option to put this flash in Commander Mode.
 If you don’t have the option or you don’t have a pop up flash, you’ll have to use another SB-800 or an SU-800 wireless speedlight commander on your camera and set it to Commander mode.
 Now set your other flashes to Remote.
 Make sure they are on Channel 1 and Group A. Now set your flash to manual at full power and at 24mm with the drop down diffuser on.
 Why at 24mm?
 So that the beam of light is wide enough to cover the whole structure.
 Oh, and make sure your pop up flash is up to emit its signal to the remote flashes.

 You’ll also noticed that the sky is cooler than in the other photos.
-Nope, no SB-800 at 45 degrees on camera left (without a gel).
-It gave this:.
+Nope, no Photoshop.
 I just changed my white balance (WB) to Daylight for a slightly cooler look.
 I wanted to keep the warmth of the CTO (orange) gel so putting my WB to Incandescent would have removed all of the orange and the sky would’ve been too blue, unnaturally so.
 I could have stopped here because I love the image as is but I wanted some cool light on camera left.
-So I placed my second
+So I placed my second SB-800 at 45 degrees on camera left (without a gel).
+It gave this:[singlepic=342,320,240,,center]

 I my next Photoshop video tutorial, I’ll go through the post processing steps of the final image.